cyverse/cyverse-sdk/docs/automate.md

 * HT_apps (condor)
 * CyVerse APIs

-* **Atmosphere user data scripts and cloud-init directives**.
+* **Atmosphere deployment scripts**.
 [Atmosphere](http://www.cyverse.org/atmosphere) is Cyverse's cloud-computing platform.
-You can automate your workflows through Atmosphere by customizing scripts that run automatically when launching an instance.
-A tutorial on this is coming soon.
+You can automate your workflows through Atmosphere by customizing deployment scripts that run automatically when launching an instance.
+Information on this is found under *Step 4* of [Launching a New Instance](https://pods.iplantcollaborative.org/wiki/display/atmman/Launching+a+New+Instance)

 * **Atmosphere APIs**.
 Programmatic access methods to Atmosphere via APIs are coming soon.